fusioncharts/react-fusioncharts/README.md

 react-fusioncharts
 ==================

-This project allows to build ReactJS UI components for FusionCharts JavaScript Charting Library.
-It makes adding rich, interactive charting to your ReactJS Projects easy and works in the React Way.
+Simple and effective React bindings for FusionCharts JavaScript Charting Library.
+It helps build UI components and include interactivity for FusionCharts.

 ### Features
 * Add a chart using just a single ReactJS component
-* Auto-updates your chart object on modifying the the dataSource
+* Auto-updates your chart object on modifying the dataSource
-* Option to include interactivity in and between charts or the dashboard itself
+* Option to include interactivity between charts
 * Offers advanced control by giving you access to full FusionCharts object
 * Has variety of ways to add a chart, from JSON URL to Props Array Binding

 ### Examples
-We have several examples <a href="">on our github website</a>.
 Here is the syntax for rendering a FusionChart.
 ```javascript
 var chartConfigs = {
     type: ...,